A Tooth may need to be extracted (removed) for any one of a number of reasons:

 You do not have enough space for your wisdom teeth at the back of your mouth.

 Antibiotics may offer temporary relief from symptoms (like pain and swelling), but having teeth removed or surgically addressed often is the only solution for permanently relieving your symptoms.

 Tooth extraction is an operation.
-Drs.
-Gulley and Gomez perform thousands of these operations each year.
-They are well trained in anesthesia and tooth removal.
+Dr. Guillen has performed thousands of these operations each year.
+He is well trained in anesthesia and tooth removal.
 We have special qualifications and training that make the process comfortable and safe.

 Prior to an extraction, our dentists and qualified staff will take your medical history to assess the risk of anesthesia, noting any allergies you have and prescription medications you are currently taking.
 A dental history will also be taken, with particular attention to reactions to anesthetics.
 Antibiotics may be prescribed to help fight the possibility of infection.
 The face is then x-rayed to determine the tooth's full shape and position, especially if it is impacted.

 If deep anesthesia is needed, patients should not eat or drink anything for at least eight hours prior to tooth extraction.
 You should wear loose clothing with sleeves that are easily rolled up to allow for an intravenous line.
 Arrangements should be made for a friend or relative to drive you home after the surgery.